CURRICULUM VITAE

 Description |

-services to projects in the fisheries and livestock sectors, funded under the
+planning and management advisory services to projects in the fisheries and

-EU PHARE and TACIS Programmes.
-Business promotion, project assessments,
+livestock sectors, funded under the EU PHARE and TACIS Programmes.
+Business

-preparation of consultancy reports and proposals, advice in joint ventures
+promotion, project assessments, preparation of consultancy reports and

-between Western and Eastern European entrepreneurs (EU JOPP Programmes). |
+entrepreneurs (EU JOPP Programmes). |

 Date |